Dimtemp/AzureDataFactory/lab-31-sql-ha.md

 Overview

-The Students will alter the configuration of the Azure SQL Database created during the lab for Module 3 to make it highly available.
+The Students will alter the configuration of the Azure SQL Database created in the previous exercise to make it highly available.

 Scenario